IIIF/api/source/api/discovery/0.3/index.md

 #### 3.4.2.
 Extensions

 If any additional classes or properties are desired beyond the ones defined in this specification or the ActivityStreams specification, then those classes or properties _SHOULD_ be mapped to RDF terms in one or more additional context documents.
-These extension contexts _SHOULD_ be added to the top level `@context` property, and _MUST_ be before the discovery context.
+These extension contexts _SHOULD_ be added to the top level `@context` property, and _MUST_ be before the URI of the Discovery context.
 The JSON-LD 1.1 functionality of defining terms only within a specific property, known as [scoped contexts][org-w3c-json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
 Extensions intended for broad use _SHOULD_ be registered in the [extensions registry][annex-registry].

 ```
 {